 John and Mable Ringling had toured Europe for a quarter-century, producing circus acts and collecting art.
 Inspired by palatial selections from Venetian architecture like the Ducal Palace and the Ca’ D’Oro, the Ringlings started on a residence in their winter home of Sarasota, Florida.
 Ca’ D’Zan (“House of John [Ringling]”) was built between 1924 and 1926.

 Consisting of five floors containing 56 rooms with art and original furnishings, Ca’ D’Zan also boasts an 83-foot tower.
 Ca’ D’Zan was designed by architect Dwight James Baum of New York.
 The design and production was meticulously edited by Mable Ringling, whose extensive notes from Europe heavily influenced the aesthetic.
 Ca’ D’Zan is ornamented with glazed tiles and terra cotta and was originally roofed with 16th century Spanish tiles.

-By combining John and Mable’s favourite Venetian structural traits with aesthetic nods to Florida’s Spanish colonial past, Ca’ D’Zan was a fitting home for a colourful couple that was larger than life.
+By combining John and Mable’s favorite Venetian structural traits with aesthetic nods to Florida’s Spanish colonial past, Ca’ D’Zan was a fitting home for a colorful couple that was larger than life.

 Located in Lakeland, within the greater Tampa Bay area, Florida Southern College is a historically Methodist private school with a stunningly beautiful campus touched by the legendary Frank Lloyd Wright.
 Originally established in 1883, now bears the distinction of showcasing more Frank Lloyd Wright buildings than any other site in the world.